 By the time spring came, I’m not sure I’d ever been quite so eager to clean out my chicken house.
 It’s a pretty sizable chicken barn really, so I had enough litter to make two piles.
 Remember, the hot composting guidelines call for a pile at least 36″ all the way around.

 The first pile I put into a three-sided enclosure made with pallets.
 I heaped it right up to the top.
 The second pile I left in the open, just piled up nice and high.

 I hosed them both down just enough to damped them through.

 The enclosed pile I turned daily, like the original paper from Dr. Raabe suggests.
 The other, I turned every other day, as suggested by several other hot-composting sources I’d read.
-We got just enough rain that the piles never dried out completely, but were rarely downright soggy.
+We got just enough rain that the piles of chicken manure compost never dried out completely, but were rarely downright soggy.

 I found that the enclosed pile maintained a higher temperature, and stayed a bit more damp than the open pile.
 I also found that it decomposed a bit more quickly.

 The pile in the enclosure was starting to welcome worms, and was looking crumbly, brown, and beautiful on day 17.
 The open pile reached this stage on day 21.
 I really think that even though the open pile was turned less frequently, the real difference is that the pallet enclosure helped maintain the heat of that pile better, aiding the faster decomposition.